-Going through a realignment is a fairly low stress and easy affair, as all you need to do is just wear the brace as long as Mary Lo orthodontist in Marylebone tells you to.
+Going through a realignment is a fairly low stress and easy affair, as all you need to do is just wear the brace for as long as recommended by Mary Lo.
 Clear aligners, in many cases Invisalign, are a seamless way to enhance your smile.
 The length of each treatment can vary, however what doesn't vary is the need to keep your braces clean.
 Here is a guide on how to keep your braces in Marylebone clean

 Brush the surface of the brace once a day

 Starting our list of tips is one pretty simple piece of advice and that's to just give the brace a light, gentle brushing.
 We recommend that this is done at least once a day or every second day to make sure that any plaque, bacteria and bits of food left over from your meals are scoured out.

-For those that are struggling with brushing their braces, at Orthodontist London our experienced team of professionals can provide a range of tips and advice on the correct techniques for brushing a brace, as well as how you can better maintain it.
+For those that are struggling with brushing their braces, Mary Lo can provide a range of tips and advice on the correct techniques for brushing a brace, as well as how you can better maintain it.

 Regularly rinse it

-Another simple tip Mary Lo orthodontist in Marylebone would recommend is to give your clear aligners a light rinse under water whenever you take them out.
+Another simple tip Mary Lo would recommend is to give your clear aligners a light rinse under water whenever you take them out.
 Although you should avoid taking out your braces too often as you could interrupt your realignment, they can be momentarily popped out for cleaning your teeth, eating meals or for short breaks.

 Each time you take them out you should always rinse them first before putting them back in your mouth.
 Doing this will clear off any dried in saliva, plaque or bacteria that could be covering the surface of the brace, after all the last thing you want is to put that nasty stuff back onto your teeth where it could cause some real damage.